British Rail Class 507: Description

 Class 507 units are formed of three cars, and numbered 507001 to 507033.
 Original plans were drawn up for 47; later 38 Class 507 units to be built, but costs enforced a reduction in the number.
 Sets are made up of two driving motor cars ('A' DMSO with the compressor; 'B' BDMSO with the battery) and a trailer.

 Originally, each three-car set seated 234 passengers, this figure being reduced to 222 following interior modifications during the 1990s.
 After the introduction of high back seats during refurbishment in 2004/2005 this was reduced to 192 with space for cyclists and disabled people improved.

-The Class 507 (and 508) replaced LMS-designed Class 502 EMUs on the Northern line and Class 503 EMUs on the Wirral line.
+The Class 507 replaced LMS-designed Class 502 EMUs.

 Operations

 The Class 507 units operated services on the Merseyrail network.
 Sets were used interchangeably between the Northern line and the Wirral line from 1997.
 Between 2023 and 2024 the class was slowly withdrawn from service, being replaced by the Class 777.